COS301-SE-2024/Query-Builder/query-builder-docs/docs/testing-policy/testing-policy.md

 - Cypress is used for integration testing
 - CodeCov is used to monitor code coverage

->**Note:** Vitest was chosen for the frontend as it extends Jest by providing interfaces that can more easily be used to test the frontend.
+>**Note:** *Vitest* was chosen for the frontend as it extends *Jest* by providing interfaces that can more easily be used to test the frontend.
+*Cypress* was chosen for integration testing as it is widely used, had good documentation and is easy to set up.
+*CodeCov* was used as, initially alternatives were tried but multiple issues were encountered, whereas CodeCov was easy to set up and use and provided good GitHub integrations.

 ## Aims
 The main aim of testing is to ensure that the application is working as expected.
 This includes: